-This is a game that demands commitment, selling the idea of mechwarrior combat being anything but brief.
-There’s lots of crunchiness to encounters on the tactical level, with heat and weapon management coalescing with environmental factors and position.
-Mechs are beautifully detailed, evoking just the right mix of old Ral Patha miniatures and the thankful modernisation of MechWarrior Online’s artistic precedent.
-We also have a Mech Build Guide to help people get to grips with the wealth of options.
+This game demands commitment, selling the idea of MechWarrior combat as anything but brief.
+There’s plenty of crunch to encounters on the tactical level, with heat and weapon management coalescing with environmental factors and position.
+Mechs are beautifully detailed, evoking the right mix of old Ral Patha miniatures and the thankful modernization of MechWarrior Online’s artistic precedent.
+We also have a mech build guide to help people get to grips with the wealth of options.

 Battle Brothers is ostensibly the Game of Thrones: Bron Simulator.
 A deliciously low-fantasy mercenary manager that is refreshingly free of trope-ridden kings and kingdoms, OverHyper Studios’ hex-based combat game is immediately accessible, balanced by brutality and permadeath.

-There’s a hand-crafted quality to the game, appealing in much the same way as Unity of Command 2.
+There’s a hand-crafted quality to the medieval game, appealing in much the same way as Unity of Command 2.
 Grim little busts of ugly mercenaries plug their way across swamps and forests, paper-dolled with whatever arms and armor you assigned, engaging in violent combat with all manner of armies.
 What’s most impressive about Battle Brothers is the impact with which it conveys every hit, stab, slice, and shot.

-The real strength of Wargroove however is its built-in future proofing.
+The real strength of Wargroove, however, is its built-in future-proofing.
 There’s plenty to do and try out straight out of the box, but a powerful and robust editor means that there will be some fantastic user-generated content coming down the pipe in the months ahead.
 People are already recreating maps and entire campaigns from other classics like Fire Emblem and Advanced Wars, so we can’t wait to see what the else the community does with the game.
 Read our Wargroove review for more.

 Frozen Synapse 2

-Warhammer 40,000: Sanctus Reach
+Warhammer 40,000: Battlesector